Middleton Place in Charleston, South Carolina

 Minor restorations began in 1900, when Williams’ daughter Elizabeth was given Middleton Place.
 Majority of the restorations were made possible by John Julius Pringle Smith and his wife Heningham.
 Smith inherited the plantation when Elizabeth passed away in 1915.
 Together, John and Heningham replanted and reworked the entire structure and layout of the gardens, as well as revamp the home to be a suitable winter home.
 By the late 1920s, the Smiths officially opened the gardens as a public garden.
 A decade later, the Smiths steered away from the gardens, and began focusing on replenishing the historic charm of the house.

 In 1971, Middleton Place as officially recognized on the National Register of Historic Places, and was even awarded as a historic landmark for its district.
 Currently, the former plantation is operated by the Middleton Place Foundation.
-Photo: Daniel Meunier/Fotolia
+Middleton Place in Charleston, South Carolina - Photo: Daniel Meunier/Fotolia

 The Gardens are regarded as the oldest landscaped gardens in America.
 Visitors can explore the variety of walkways, sculptures, architectural elements, canals, and horticulture.
 Lastly, visitors have an opportunity to learn about the people who lived and built Middleton Place by touring the House Museum.
 Middleton Place in Charleston, South Carolina - Photo: baiajaku /Fotolia

 Middleton Place offers a select number of educational opportunities.
 Since touring the former plantation is an educational opportunity within itself, majority of the educational opportunities offered at Middleton Place are guided tours.
 Middleton Place offers a variety of guided tours, which focus on different themes and areas within the former plantation.

 For more information about any of the educational opportunities at Middleton Place, as well as the attractions, visit their official website or contact them during their hours of operation.